 If you were searching your Netflix queue looking for movies like Barbarella, the erotic space adventure B movie, then we have twelve sex-comedy-space flicks for you.

 Roger Vadim, the French director, turned Jane Fonda who played Barbarella, into a clone of Brigitte Bardot.
 It’s one of the first films made with the idea of adapting a comic character to the big screen, long before Batman and Superman.

-Barbarella like Caligula is considered one of the worst sci-fi ever.
-But the camera loved the gorgeous Fonda, her role paved the way for her next films.
-Barbarella like Caligula is considered one of the worst films ever made.
+Barbarella like Caligula is considered one of the worst sci-fi films ever made.
+But the camera loved the gorgeous Fonda, and her role paved the way for her next films.
 If you want to watch more movies with this kind of “appeal”, check out this list of movies like Barbarella we prepared for you.